theochem/horton/doc/dev_howto_use_git.rst

 Rebase your branch on top of the master branch
 ----------------------------------------------

-It is likely that during the development of your feature, the master branch has evolved with new commits added by other developers.
+It is likely that while developing your branch, the master branch has evolved with new commits added by other developers.
 You need to append your branch to the new HEAD of the master branch with ``git rebase``